CtrlK

 Workflow Clarity

-There is a rough sequence implied (define hypothesis → build pipelines → implement simulation → use splits), but steps lack specificity, there are no validation checkpoints, and no feedback loops for error recovery in what is inherently a multi-step, error-prone process.
+There is a rough sequence implied (define hypothesis → build pipelines → implement simulation → use splits/walk-forward), but there are no explicit validation checkpoints, no feedback loops for error recovery, and no concrete verification steps.
+For a multi-step process like backtesting with potential for data leakage and bias, this lacks critical validation gates.

 2 / 3